timacdonald/json-api/README.md

 ## Refactoring to the JSON:API standard

-If you have an existing API that utilises Laravel's `JsonApiResource` that you would like to migrate over to the JSON:API standard via this package, it might be a big job.
+If you have an existing API that utilises Laravel's `JsonApiResource` or other values that you would like to migrate over to the JSON:API standard via this package, it might be a big job.
 For this reason, we've enabled you to migrate piece by piece so you can slowly refactor your API.

 From a relationship `Closure` you can return anything.
 If what you return is not a `JsonApiResource` or `JsonApiResourceCollection`, then the value will be "inlined" in the relationships object.